Longstanding Global Rough Diamond Buyers

 As professional rough diamond buyers, we understand the difference between the raw diamonds out there.
 There are two large categories of raw diamonds: natural raw diamonds and lab raw diamonds.

 Natural Raw Diamonds

-Natural raw diamonds are the diamonds that get mined from the earth.
+Natural raw diamonds are the diamonds mined from the earth.
 These diamonds are more expensive than their counterparts due to the work put into both finding them and later cutting them.
 Learn more about diamond cuts.

 Here are some examples of the more famous rough diamonds.
 There are of course more out there, but these few are the most famous examples out there.

 Sergio raw diamond

 This is the largest rough diamond to ever exist.
 It weighs a whopping 3,167 carats.
 However, its only use is for industrial purposes.
 It is not to make any types of jewelry.
 Learn more about using diamonds for tool manufacturing.

 This diamond weighs 3,106.75 carats to be exact.
 And unlike the Sergio, this diamond is used for both industrial purposes and for jewelry.